sgentile/react-redux-starter/README.md

 ## Development Server

-- `npm start` will run the app's development server at [http://localhost:3000](http://localhost:3000) with hot module reloading.
+- `npm start` will run the app's development server at [http://localhost:8080](http://localhost:8080) with hot module reloading.

 ## Running Tests

 - `npm test` will run the tests once.

-- `npm run test:coverage` will run the tests and produce a coverage report in `coverage/`.
+- `npm run test:coverage` will run the tests using PhantomJS and produce a coverage report in `coverage/`.

+- `npm run test:browser` will run the tests using Chrome

 - `npm run test:watch` will run the tests on every change.

+## Linting

+- is built in - that said you can run `npm run lint`

 ## Building

 - `npm run build` creates a production build by default.
+Produces a 'build' directory.
+That directory is removed every time.

    To create a development build, set the `NODE_ENV` environment variable to `development` while running this command.